Graduate Academic Policies and Procedures

 Any research conducted by a student that involves humans, vertebrate animals, or biological specimens (e.g., tissues, stem cells/cell lines, blood) requires approval at SF State, even though that research may have been approved at another institution and/or takes place at another location.
 Approved protocols from another institution must be approved and registered with the Office of Human and Animal Protections (HAP).
 There are no exceptions.
 A student whose work involves humans, vertebrate animals, or biological specimens (e.g., tissues, stem cells/cell lines, blood) is not permitted to begin data collection without the approval of the Division of Graduate Studies.
 Before beginning any research with humans, vertebrate animals, or biological specimens (e.g., tissues, stem cells/cell lines, blood), students must review the Human and Animal Protections (Office of Research and Sponsored Programs/HAP) website for institutional regulations.
 This is a federal requirement.
 If you are uncertain if your research involves human or animal subjects complete an Application for Determination of Exemption found on the HAP website.

-A student who does not complete the Culminating Experience after the “grace” semester following enrollment in the Culminating Experience course, is required to maintain continuous enrollment either through the College of Extended Learning (CEL) or enroll in a regular university course on advisement of faculty.
-The student must enroll in a zero unit Culminating Experience Continuous Enrollment courses through CEL, and adhere to the following processes:
+A student who does not complete the Culminating Experience after the “grace” semester immediately following enrollment in the Culminating Experience course, is required to maintain continuous enrollment either through the College of Extended Learning (CEL) or enroll in a regular university course on advisement of faculty.
+The student must enroll in a zero-unit Culminating Experience Continuous Enrollment courses through CEL, and adhere to the following processes:

 - Enroll in the Culminating Experience Continuous Enrollment course under your college name: BUS 499, EDUC 499, ETHS 499, HSS 499, LCA 499 or SCI 499.